Ramakant2124/Online-Resturant-Table-Booking-System/README.md

 # Online-Resturant-Table-Booking-System
 Hello Developers!
-This is plywood stock checking & Billing system project built in Python Tkinter.
+This is Online Resturant Table Booking System project built in Python Tkinter.
 The project has been built by taking reference from other Project.

 **Only For Education Purpose**